dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     .. _dcmValidateCallingAEHostname:

     dcmValidateCallingAEHostname_"
+    "Supplement Objects",boolean,"Supplement received Composite Objects with Issuer Of Patient ID and other attributes from configuration for Source AE if available.
+Overwrites value specified on Device level.","
+    .. _dcmSupplementObjects:

+    dcmSupplementObjects_"
+    "Supplement MPPS",boolean,"Supplement received Modality Performed Procedure Steps with Issuer Of Patient ID and other attributes from configuration for Source AE if available.
+Overwrites value specified on Device level.","
+    .. _dcmSupplementMPPS:

+    dcmSupplementMPPS_"
     "Person Name Component Order Insensitive Matching",boolean,"Indicates if name component order insensitive matching is performed on fuzzy semantic matching of person names by this AE.
 Overwrites value specified on Device level.","
     .. _dcmPersonNameComponentOrderInsensitiveMatching: